Ways to Give

 We depend on your support.
 Infinity of needs is the reality, and even the smallest donation will help us to better serve our students and our communities.
 Thank you.

-Established in 1994, this scholarship seeks to provide support to students studying towards a degree in Social Work who are either American Indian or have a background working within the American Indian community.
+|The Lewis (Red) Cotrell Social Work Scholarship Fund was established in 1994.
+This scholarship seeks to provide support to students studying towards a degree in social work who are either American Indian or have a background working within the American Indian community.
 The Cotrell Family, who was instrumental in the establishment of this scholarship, named the fund in honor of their father.|

-|The Milt and Maxine Klein Idaho Society of Clinical Social Work Scholarship was established in 2004.
-Milt Klein, LCSW, was the director of the Department of Health and Welfare in the 70’s and founding president of the Idaho Society for Clinical Social Work.
+|The Milt and Maxine Klein Idaho Society for Clinical Social Work Endowed Scholarship was established in 2004.
+Milt Klein LCSW was the director of the Idaho Department of Health and Welfare in the ‘70s and founding president of the Idaho Society for Clinical Social Work.
 He and his wife were partners in private practice for many years.
-The fund benefits graduate students enrolled full time at Boise State in the Department of Social Work.
+The fund benefits graduate students enrolled

 |The Irene Wilcox Memorial Endowed Scholarship was established in 2004 in honor of the late Irene Wilcox.
-Irene was the first clinical social worker in the state of Idaho and was instrumental in getting the Idaho Legislature to pass 18 bills regarding child welfare.
-She also helped established the first free mental health clinic in Boise.
-In 1966 Irene was asked by the dean of Boise State University’s Psychology and Social Sciences Department to start an undergraduate school of Social Work.
-In just 10 years the program she helped create was nationally accredited and was expanded to offer a master’s program as well.
+Irene was the first clinical social worker in the state of Idaho and the founding chair of Boise State’s Social Work Department.
+She was instrumental in getting the Idaho Legislature to pass 18 bills regarding child welfare.
+She also helped establish the first mental health clinic in Boise, where patients were seen without charge.|

-|The Dan Huff Memorial Scholarship Fund in Social Work was established in 2011 to honor the memory of long-time Social Work professor, Dan Huff.
-Dan was one of the schools very first professors and an important fixture within the department and the community for over 40 years.
-His skill as an educator and mentor was greatly valued and appreciated by the decades of students who learned under his tutelage.
-The Huff scholarship will provide needed scholarship support for students working towards their degree in Social Work.
+|The Dan Huff Memorial Scholarship Fund in Social Work was established in 2011 to honor the memory of long-time social work professor, Dan Huff.
+Dan was one of the school’s very first professors and an important fixture within the department and the community for over 40 years.
+His skill as an educator and mentor was greatly valued and appreciated by the decades of students who learned under his tutelage|